A Survey on Automatic Credibility Assessment Using Textual Credibility Signals in the Era of Large Language Models: Additional credibility signals

 \subsection{Non-NLP research on credibility signals}

-While the goal of this survey is to give an overview of the credibility assessment and credibility signals from the perspective of Natural Language Processing, additional credibility signals that can be extracted from ancillary elements are not of lesser relevance.
-These non-NLP credibility signals can range from the multimedia attached or linked to the textual information \cite{10.1145/3579536,10.1145/3397271.3401221,10.5555/3200334.3200343}, to other cues based on different metrics, such as the impact of an author \cite{10.1145/2492517.2492574,10.1145/3555637,ZHAO20161}, or even the acceptance of the engaged public \cite{8620917,10035643,LIN2016264}.
-For example, it can be expected that a fake video would unlikely be a part of credible content; likewise, a biased author with an untrustworthy historic record could lead to the same outcome, the same as the refutation of an accepted authority in the field.
+While the goal of this survey is to give an overview of the credibility assessment and credibility signals from the perspective of Natural Language Processing (NLP), additional credibility signals that can be extracted from ancillary elements are not of lesser relevance.
+These non-NLP credibility signals can range from the multimedia attached or linked to the textual information \cite{10.1145/3579536,10.1145/3397271.3401221,10.5555/3200334.3200343}, to other contextual cues, such as the impact of an author \cite{10.1145/2492517.2492574,10.1145/3555637,ZHAO20161}, or even the acceptance and feedback provided by the engaged public \cite{8620917,10035643,LIN2016264}.
+For example, it can be expected that a fake video would unlikely be a part of credible content; likewise, a biased author with an untrustworthy historic record could lead to the same outcome.

-Several taxonomies can be used to categorize non-NLP credibility signals, for example, a distinction can be made on the signals coming from different content such as complementary videos or images, or external ones, like author or source information \cite{10.1145/3292500.3330709,10.1145/3308560.3316460,10.1145/3428658.3431077}.
-A general classification of non-NLP credibility signals is summarized in Table \ref{tab:non-nl-classification} with corresponding signals' examples and references.
+Several taxonomies can be used to categorize non-NLP credibility signals, for example, a distinction can be made on the signals coming from different content modalities, such as complementary videos or images, or contextual entities, like author or source information \cite{10.1145/3292500.3330709,10.1145/3308560.3316460,10.1145/3428658.3431077}.
+A general classification of non-NLP credibility signals is summarised in Table \ref{tab:non-nl-classification} with corresponding signals' examples and references.
 It is noticeable that the credibility signals are from a large variety of sources and formats, and some of them have been presenting good research results recently \cite{7010810, 10.1145/3292500.3330709, 10.1145/1056808.1057012}.

-As presented, a variety of factors could be leveraged in order to perform a credibility assessment, and the potential usage of them is a decision to make depending on the efficiency and the availability of the signals in the experiment.
-It is noticeable that the credibility signals are from a large variety of sources and formats, and some of them have been presenting good research results recently \cite{7010810, 10.1145/3292500.3330709, 10.1145/1056808.1057012}.
-Additionally, it is worthy of noticing that this pattern is also shown through the extensive variety of credibility signals present in the text, where a large variety of credibility signals and much active presence in the research field can also be found, due to the big potential of the NLP techniques in this regard.